YozoraNoHoshi/Pokemon-Catcher/README.md

 ## To-Dos

-- Improve home screen -> Some sort of landing page and UI rather than a random menu.
+- ~~Improve home screen -> Some sort of landing page and UI rather than a random menu.~~
 - ~~Make the main menu live in a modal~~.
 - Store items in local storage as JWTs rather than raw JSON.
 - Make Pokedex live in a modal so you can view it during a battle.
+- Pokedex remembers previous searches globally, not just on the Pokedex page
 - Pokedex UI
 - Battle UI and logic (Bag/Change Pokeball/Change Berry/Use Berry)
+- Responsive Design